arifislam007/apache_centos_docker/README.md

 docker run -itd --name web01 -p 81:80 -v http:/var/www/html http:v1

-now brows to your localhost with port 81 and seen your web server up and running
+now browse to your localhost with port 81 and seen your web server up and running